| Title: | Analysis and Visualization of Basketball Data |

 character; if |

-data frame could also be a play-by-play dataset provided that rows corresponding to events different from shots have NA
+The data data frame could also be a play-by-play dataset provided that rows corresponding to events different from shots have NA in the ShotType variable.

 Required columns: